h-frank/sharing-app/README.md

 * add, edit, and delete a contact, contact's name, and email address.

 Note: User can't delete an contact that is an active user.

+This is [part 1 - Oriented Object Design](https://www.coursera.org/learn/object-oriented-design) of the capstone project from the specialization [Software Design and Architecture offered by University of Alberta](https://www.coursera.org/specializations/software-design-architecture) on [Coursera](https://www.coursera.org).

 ## Assignments